The Problem with Drag & Drop Site Builders

 Wix currently boasts a whopping 110 million users.
 With just over 500 templates to choose from, chances are your website is going to look exactly the same as thousands of others.
 When customers visit your DIY website, how are you going to stand out from your competitors with a generic design?
 If you want to differentiate yourself from other companies in your industry, be prepared to pay for extra apps or features.
 When business owners come face to face with these hidden costs, the realization sets in that Wix, Squarespace, and Weebly were just too good to be true.

 Bad for branding

-Not only do DIY websites affect competitor diversification, they’re also extremely detrimental for your brand.
+Not only do DIY websites affect competitor diversification, but they’re also extremely detrimental to your brand.
 Customers are smart and they can tell whether you have a cheap or professionally designed website.
 If you’re not willing to invest in your company’s online presence, then why should they trust the quality of your products?
 A website that looks clean and aesthetically pleasing is much more likely to attract and convert customers than a generic Wix site.

 Not user friendly

 You may not like what I’m about to say, but there’s something you need to know about companies like Wix and Weebly… They don’t really care about you or your customers, they just want your money.
 The folks over at Squarespace aren’t concerned about the type of layout or features that work best within your industry.
 On the other hand, custom web designers take time to thoroughly understand your business, so they can appeal to the specific needs and expectations of your user base.
 This personalization allows you to showcase your products or services strategically, while also creating a positive customer experience.